itk-dev/tidy-feedback/README.md

 task
 ```

+See [the widget documentation](docs/widget.md) for details on how the Tidy feedback widget is built.

 ### composer.json

 In order to make this behave as both a Drupal module and a Synfony bundle, we use some tricks in